Manhattanhenge 2018: How to watch New York City's spectacular sunset

 What time is Manhattanhenge

-The first of the Manhattanhenge sightings this season will be on Tuesday, May 29, at 8:13 p.m.
-The second will be on Wednesday, May 30, at 8:12 p.m.
-According to the latest forecasts, both days should be good weather for viewing.
+The first of the Manhattanhenge sightings this season was Tuesday, May 29, at 8:13 p.m.
+The second occurs Wednesday, May 30, at 8:12 p.m.
+According to the latest forecast, good weather conditions should allow for a clear viewing.

 Best place to watch Manhattanhenge